What is it?

 3

-Split the cost and share the driving with a friend
+Split the cost, enter with a friend and share the driving

 The Hill Climb Pathway